 Contrary to popular belief, school districts are busy places during the summer, and Rush-Henrietta is no exception!
 While our kids enjoy sunshine, warm weather and sleeping in late, district employees remain hard at work, preparing for the opening of schools!
 The Transportation and Operations Center, or the TOC as it’s called, is homebase for bus drivers, mechanics, attendants and dispatchers, and the work they perform there ranges from backbreaking to mentally draining.

-This year, getting R-H kids to and from school requires the formation of more than 471 bus routes composed of 7,376 bus stops.
+Getting R-H kids to and from school requires the formation of more than 471 bus routes composed of 7,376 bus stops.
 The routes are created based on attendance areas, but are shaped by alternate accommodations, or “stops other than home.”
 These stops are detailed on approximately 850 babysitting forms received at the transportation center annually.
-Over the summer, district dispatchers enter these forms and create bus routes, which are then evaluated for safety, accuracy, and efficiency.
-District bus drivers do trial runs of their routes mid-August, allowing dispatchers to fine tune the routes right up until the first day of school and provide the best possible service to our families.
+Throughout the summer,dispatchers enter these forms and create bus routes, which are then evaluated for safety, accuracy, and efficiency.
+District bus drivers do trial runs of their routes in mid-August, allowing dispatchers to fine tune the routes right up until the first day of school and provide the best possible service to our families.